E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Method

 where $\mathcal{A}_{\text{master}}$ acts as the central planner, $\{\mathcal{A}_{\text{asst}}^{(i)}\}$ represents a dynamic set of multiple assistant agents, and $\mathcal{R}$ denotes the multi-pathway semantic routing mechanism.

 \textbf{Master Agent ($\mathcal{A}_{\text{master}}$): Global Planner and Synthesizer}.
 The master agent functions as the central orchestrator, decoupled from the burden of raw memory retention.
 Its primary role is to execute high-level cognitive planning and synthesize distributed evidence into a coherent response.
 Rather than processing the extensive raw context directly—which would incur prohibitive computational costs—the master agent operates in a sparse global planning space.
-It delegates the specific memory activation and localization tasks to the routing mechanism and interacts exclusively with the refined outputs from activated memory units.
+It delegates the specific memory activation and localization tasks to the routing mechanism and interacts exclusively with the local evidence from activated memory units.
+Formally, we define the master agent's operation as a mapping function:

+where $\{e_i\}$ denotes the set of local evidence tuples derived by the selected assistants.
 This design ensures that the reasoning process remains computationally tractable and focused on logical deduction, even as the scale of the underlying memory archive expands indefinitely.

-\textbf{Assistant Agents ($\mathcal{A}_{\text{asst}}^{(i)}$): Episodic Context Holders.} The assistant agents serve as the memory units for parallelized storage and execution.
-To ensure deployment feasibility and scalability, we instantiate these agents using Small Language Models (SLMs).
-Uniquely, each assistant $\mathcal{A}_{\text{asst}}^{(i)}$ employs a \textit{dual-representation strategy}: it preserves the immutable, complete Episodic Context $\mathcal{E}_i$ for fine-grained local reasoning, while simultaneously maintaining a concise semantic summary $s_i$ used solely for global routing.
+\textbf{Assistant Agents ($\mathcal{A}_{\text{asst}}^{(i)}$): Episodic Context Holders}.
+The assistant agents serve as the memory units for parallelized storage and execution.
+To ensure deployment feasibility and scalability, we instantiate these agents using SLMs.
+Uniquely, each assistant $\mathcal{A}_{\text{asst}}^{(i)}$ employs a dual-representation strategy: it preserves the immutable, complete episodic context $\mathcal{E}_i$ for fine-grained local reasoning, while also maintaining a concise semantic summary $s_i$ used for global routing.
+We formalize this composite context $\mathcal{S}_i$ as a tuple:

+where $\mathcal{E}_i$ represents the high-fidelity raw token sequence and $s_i$ denotes the lightweight summary.
 This architecture allows the system to store extensive histories hierarchically while selectively reconstructing only the most relevant contexts.
 Formally, only the subset of agents identified by the routing mechanism (denoted as $\mathcal{A}^*$) is transitioned to the active inference path.
 This mechanism ensures high-fidelity reasoning by enabling the selected agents to re-experience the original memory context without noise.